Having a sense of belonging is an essential element of feeling included. But how do you ensure EVERY member of your team feels like they belong?

 Throughout history the idea of belonging to a ‘tribe’ or a ‘people’ has helped us to protect and define ourselves.
-Belonging helps us feel:
+Beyond Blue tells us that belonging helps us feel:

 BetterUp recently found: